Yes, over 30 Web Hosting accounts with actual websites.

 Going back on my support tickets I was pleasantly surprised to have only a billing issue back in my first of 4 renewals.
 I had paid the bill upfront only to realize after that my PayPal account was set up to auto-renew.
 This was a simple refund.
 This host doesn’t do much of my heavy lifting but it may one day since their uptime has been that good.
 It could break into the top 5 one day.
 My Current Price is $50.00/year.

 With the Cpanel, I get five addon domains with this host.
-I feel like this is a good set up for the basic hosting plan.
+I feel like this is a good setup for the basic hosting plan.
 I pay on a two-year cycle which works for me.
 At my current price, I don’t feel like I’m crushed come billing time.
-I would say you can go with them and feel good about your purchase.
+You can go with them and feel good about your purchase.
 My Current Price is $48.00/year.

 Looking back on the support tickets I did have some minimal downtime.
 Once was during the migration and the other dealt with downtime but was taken care of within an hour.
 The fact that I can host this many domains is great.
 I had just renewed my plan as I wrote this post.
 It’s a three-year billing cycle.
 My Current Price is $47.00/year.